darkdragon276/pif_c_cpp_sharing/documents/ESP32/BLE_GATT.md

 ### Profiles

-GATT uses the ATT protocol to define how to **access resources** on a BLE server. ypical device use cases or types have been standardized into separate _profiles_, and each profile represents a specific type of device or application.
+GATT uses the ATT protocol to define how to **access resources** on a BLE server. tipical device use cases or types have been standardized into separate _profiles_, and each profile represents a specific type of device or application.

 ![Alt text](./assets/gatt_profile.png)